Course 2: Entrepreneurship in healthcare

 Learn how to develop a research idea into a new company from experienced entrepreneurs, life science executives and academics.

 As a student at "Entrepreneurship in healthcare" you will experience Scandinavia´s most advanced support systems for healthcare entrepreneurs.
-Furthermore you will receive basic training in entrepreneurship and how to write a business plan from either Copenhagen Business School or a Norwegian academic institution in Oslo.
+Furthermore you will receive training in entrepreneurship and how to build a business from BI - Norwegian Business School.

 The overall aim of this course is that you as a researcher or clinician will learn from experienced life science entrepreneurs or business development executives, how to develop a research idea into business and to develop a business plan.

-2) Mentorship in companies in collaboration with a Norwegian academic institution (General entrepreneurship)
+Mentorship in companies in collaboration with BI (General entrepreneurship).

 You can either bring your own project idea that you believe may be commercialized, or you will be given a project idea from the mentor organization.
 You will use this project idea as the basis for developing a business plan.

-This track requires 5 days of participation in classes in Oslo and approximately 1 full week of mentorship from your business mentor.
+This track requires 4 days of participation in classes in Oslo and mentorship follow up from your business mentor.
 You and your mentor will decide when and where to meet for the mentorship.
+You will have to set aside approximately 1-2 weeks to develop your business plan during the course.

 The exam will have two parts: